yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 The second missing facet is type class inheritance.
 Stainless uses inheritance to extend a type class, while Rust uses trait bounds on subtraits.
-For simplicity, the frontend could in the future translate the trait bounds to additional evidence parameters instead of inheritance, for which the infrastructure is already in place.
+For simplicity, the frontend could in the future translate these trait bounds to additional evidence parameters instead of inheritance, for which the infrastructure is already in place.

-Here as well, the nearest solution would be to add evidence parameters on the function featuring that call and calling the method on the evidence argument.

 The last restriction is due to Rust's type system.
 Traits cannot have multiple implementations of the same type.
 That is a problem if one wants to implement a `Monoid` type class.
-For example, one could want two implementations for `i32`, one for addition,one for multiplication.
+For example, one could want two implementations for `i32`, one for addition, one for multiplication.
 The Rust work-around for that is to use marker structs as additional type parameters on the type class, like shown in the Appendix \ref{monoid2}.
 That allows the compiler to distinguish between implementations.
-Support for that in the Rust-frontend could be implemented by handling type parameters of top-level functions with evidence parameters and extending the second-level type parameters of traits.
+Support for that in the Rust-frontend could be implemented by handling type parameters of top-level functions with evidence parameters and extending the type parameter extraction of traits to the second level.

 # Discussion \label{discussion}